jAlpedrinha/DeclRY/README.rst

 DRY framework for Django
 DeclRY is inspired by Django-admin, made for user facing webapps instead of backend

-Currently missing some TLC to become an independent project.
+This project is part of an effort to bring some tools from a closed project into open source community.
+Currently missing some TLC.
+News to come

 Getting Started
 -------------